-At England Athletics we work to grow opportunities for everyone to experience athletics & running, to enable them to reach their full potential.
+At England Athletics we work to grow opportunities for everyone to experience athletics and running, to enable them to reach their full potential.
 Our vision is that athletics & running will be the most inclusive and popular sport in England, led by a network of progressive clubs and organisations and supported by a sustainable, respected and trusted governing body.

 Diversity Action Plan

 In January 2021 we updated our Diversity Action Plan which details our ongoing commitment to equality, diversity and inclusion.
 The document outlines the progress made since first launching the plan in 2017, in line with A Code for Sports Governance.
 We are committed to regularly monitoring our progress against the Diversity Action Plan and reporting on it annually.

 - Download the Diversity Action Plan summary (PDF 600kB).